Haruna Bayirga

 Haruna Bayirga (born 18 August 1952) is a Ghanaian politician and a building technology engineer.
-He is also a former member of parliament for the sissala west constituency of the Upper West Region of Ghana.
-Bayirga is currently the managing director of Buwah Limited.
+He is also a former member of parliament for the Sissala West constituency of the Upper West Region of Ghana.
+Bayirga is the managing director of Buwah Limited.

-He became the member of parliament for the sissala west constituency in 2005 after contesting as an independent Candidate.
+He became the member of parliament for the Sissala West constituency in 2005 after contesting as an independent Candidate.

 Early life and education

 Bayirga was born on 18 August at Zini in the upper west region of Ghana.
 He studied building technology at Accra Polytechnic in 1977 and then proceeded to Italy to obtain a diploma certificate in building technology.

 Career

 In addition to being a politician, Bayirga is an architect by profession.

 Politics

 His political life begun in 2004 where he contested as an independent candidate for the Sissala west constituency.
 He won with a total of 4,788 votes making a percentage of 30.60% of the total votes cast.
-In 2008,he contested again for the same seat as a member of the people's national convention party and won with a total of 5,950 votes.
+In 2008, he contested again for the same seat as a member of the people's national convention party and won with a total of 5,950 votes.
 He contested again for the third time in 2012 during the party's delegate congress and was declared unopposed but he lost to Amin Amidu Suleman of the national democratic congress.